 Please refer to the VRS publication: Getting Ready to Retire Guide for Members in Plan 1 and Plan 2 for the most detailed information regarding your VRS retirement benefits.
 This booklet provides additional information on payout options under the VRS system.
-You can obtain this booklet at www.varetire.org.
+You can obtain this booklet at www.varetire.org or contact the retirement specialist at 540-568-4741.